-The General Data Protection Regulation (GDPR) comes into effect on 25 May 2018 with the aim of harmonising data privacy laws across Europe in order to protect and empower all EU citizens’ data privacy.
-The regulations will reshape the way organisations across the region approach data privacy.
+The General Data Protection Regulation (GDPR) came into effect on 25 May 2018 with the aim of harmonising data privacy laws across Europe in order to protect and empower all EU citizens’ data privacy.
+The regulations reshape the way organisations across the region approach data privacy.
 In the UK, these regulations are being enforced by the Information Commissioner’s Office (ICO) and will form part of UK law following Brexit.
 GDPR goes beyond the UK Data Protection Act 1998 and will change the way data is captured, stored and used as well as the way this is communicated.

 To read this, you must be a CIPR member

 If you are already a CIPR member, sign in to get instant access, otherwise, why not join the CIPR to get access to this page and many other benefits.